fazland/midnight-call-php-utils/README.md

 License
 -------
-MailUp Rest Client is licensed under the MIT License - see the [LICENSE](https://github.com/fazland/midnight-call-php-utils/blob/master/LICENSE) file for details
+The MidnightCall Srl PHP Utils are licensed under the MIT License - see the [LICENSE](https://github.com/fazland/midnight-call-php-utils/blob/master/LICENSE) file for details